-bowl of chicken soup with potatoes and carrots.
+chicken soup with potatoes in bowl.

-On a cold night, this Instant Pot Chicken Soup is warming and nourishing.
-The classic combination of vegetables, herbs, and chicken all come together in a fantastic meal.
-This recipe makes six decent servings, meaning that you’ll likely have enough for leftovers the next day.
+On a cold nights, this Chicken Soup with Potatoes and Vegetables is warming and nourishing.
+The classic combination of vegetables, herbs, and chicken all come together along with tender potatoes.
+It’s a great way to get a balanced meal in one bowl.

 • You can get creative with this recipe and use your favorite vegetables and herbs.